Real Estate Wire Fraud

 24/7 Support

-Imagine being a first-time home buyer desperately seeking a house.
-After months of looking, deals falling through, and inspections revealing major defects causing your search to extend, you find a house that is perfect.
-The seller’s agent pressures you to pay the closing costs and down payment with haste.
+Imagine being a first-time homebuyer desperately seeking a house.
+After months of looking, deals falling through, and inspections revealing major defects that extended your search, you find the perfect house.
+The seller’s agent pressures you to pay the closing costs and down payment immediately.
 They send you instructions in an email on how to wire the money needed for closing.
 However, what you didn’t know was that the last email was actually sent by a hacker, and the money you sent was routed to them instead.
-Home buyers have lost hundreds of thousands of dollars to real estate wire fraud scams, and the number of victims is growing.

 What is Real Estate Wire Fraud?